dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/openvz.md

     dpkg --force-depends -P xserver-xfree86 && aptitude install \
     xserver-xfree86 fluxbox fluxconf xdm

 Note, the `fluxbox`,`fluxconf` and `xdm` are optional.
-I choice these because these are very light, and because i like it so much `fluxbox` :-)
+I choice these because these are very light, and because O like it so much `fluxbox` :-)

 ## Installing a vncserver inside the virtual computer

 In this article i use `tightvncserver`.
 It\'s very easy to setup and to use.

 ## tightvnc server side